Thursday | 25 June 2026 | Reg No- 06

 Sadique Ahsan. -- Courtesy

 In the years that followed, hotels under development, opening or restructuring continued seeking his experience.
-He worked on projects including Hotel Sandor in Kuala Lumpur and Ocean Paradise in Cox’s Bazar, and later contributed to international-standard hotel operations and launches involving Amari Dhaka, The Westin Dhaka and many other hotel and resort restructuring efforts across Bangladesh.
+He worked on projects including Hotel Sandor in Kuala Lumpur, Ocean Paradise in Cox's Bazar, Amari Dhaka, The Westin Dhaka, Rose View Hotel, Hotel Grand Park, Marino Royal Hotel and other hospitality projects.
+These assignments kept him involved as Bangladesh's hotel market became more exposed to international operating expectations, where trained staff, service routines and financial discipline mattered as much as new buildings.

 Loading...